 Referring your solution

-This is the time he can help you grow your business with the most valuable of gifts: recommendation about how great you are, to others who are just like him.
+This is the time he can help you grow your business with the most valuable of gifts: recommendation telling others in his industry how great you are.
 To make it easy and comfortable, show him how to get More Value, how to use Extra Functions, ask him for Feedback, invite him to Customer Only Events and make it easy, routine and natural to refer you.

 In short, if you give buyers what they want, when they need it, they'll help to qualify themselves in.
-In addition, it will reduce the time you spend with tyre-kickers and pipeline squatters masquerading as genuine buyers, or who are too lazy to tell you.
-Give everyone what genuine buyers need and the fakes will feel pressured and qualify themselves out,so you can focus on the genuine ones.
+Thorough qualification will reduce the time you spend with tyre-kickers and pipeline squatters masquerading as genuine buyers, or those who are too lazy to tell you they're not serious.
+Offer what genuine buyers need and the fakes will eventually qualify themselves out, so you can focus on the genuine ones.

 (Read more about how we think and how we 'do' marketing for high tech companies.
 It's nothing like marketing hoovers and toothbrushes.)